 Residual dangers on the valve and measures Danger Cause Measure Danger to life Inadvertent switch-on of the valve Effectively disconnect all components, effectively prevent switch-on.
 Electric power Observe the following safety rules: 1.
 Isolate from the power supply.
 2. Take appropriate measures to prevent switch on.
 3. Test absence of voltage.
 4. Earthing and short-circuiting.
 5. Cover or safeguard any adjacent live parts.
-Risk of injury Danger presented by moving or sharp-edged parts Danger due to escaping media with properties that are dangerous to health Effectively prevent unauthorised persons from manipulating the valve.
-The operator must exercise caution and prudence.
+Danger of injury njury Danger presented by moving or sharp-edged parts The operator must exercise caution and prudence.
 For all work: Wear suitable work clothing.
 Never operate the machine if the cover panels are not correctly fitted.
 Never open the cover panels during the operation.
 Never reach into openings.
-As a precautionary measure, wear personal protective equipment in the vicinity of the valve: Protective gloves Safety shoes Environmental damage Operating materials with properties which are harmful to the environment For all work: Collect lubricants and cleaning solutions in suitable containers.
-Dispose of lubricants and cleaning solutions in accordance with the pertinent regulations.
+As a precautionary measure, wear personal protective equipment in the vicinity of the valve: Protective gloves Safety shoes For all work: damage materials with properties which are harmful to the Collect lubricants and cleaning solutions in suitable containers. environment Dispose of lubricants and cleaning solutions in accordance with the pertinent regulations.